Technigo/project-pizza-bot/README.md

 In the end we made the website responsive for a smaller media screen as well.

-If we had more time we should have used arrays to create different prices for different pizzas.
+If we had more time we should have used arrays instead to create different prices for different pizzas.

 ## Learning objectives